 ADT also has redundant monitoring centers so if one monitoring center goes down, there will be another one available to answer calls.
-Additionally, your ADT purchase comes with a 6-month guarantee (some restrictions apply) and you can usually have your new system installed at no charge on the same-day or next-day so there’s no waiting.
+Additionally, your ADT purchase comes with a 6-month guarantee (some restrictions apply) and you can usually have your new system installed quickly.

 - Six redundant monitoring centers